TwelveIterationMods/DefaultOptions/README.md

 ## API

-Default Options starting in Minecraft 1.18 provides an API for other mods to register their own default option files.
+Starting in Minecraft 1.18, Default Options provides an API for other mods to register their own default option files.

 To use this API, you must specify Default Options as a build dependency in your Gradle file.
 You should only use classes from within the `net.blay09.mods.defaultoptions.api` package, as other classes may have unexpected breaking changes.